slowernews/wisdom-tldr/chapters/introduction.md

 5. Pick One Thing and Stick With it to Completion

 - move to a place that feels strange until it feels like home. constantly learning and growing. then do it again, pursuing disconfort, until teh whole world is my home. -- derek sivers
+> *"You meet your destiny on the road you take to avoid it."
+-- Carl Jung*
+> *"I am free and that is why I am lost."
+-- Franz Kafka*
 -->

 > *"Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs."